top of page

 Peta was able to tell part of their story here, and I told a bit more in September of 2018 at the Louisiana Studies Conference in Natchitoches.
 Peta also interviewed me on camera once, and we discussed the challenges of writing about LGBTQ history when so much of it had been literally unmentionable.

-In late June of 2018, I took part in a panel at the Historic New Orleans Collection commemorating the forth-fifth anniversary of the Up Stairs Lounge Fire.
+In late June of 2018, I took part in a panel at the Historic New Orleans Collection (HNOC) commemorating the forth-fifth anniversary of the Up Stairs Lounge Fire.
 Also on the panel were my friends and fellow historians, Royd Anderson and Robert Fieseler, along with Clancy Dubos, a New Orleans journalist who was at the scene in 1973.
-You can watch a film of the panel here.

 Out for Queer Blood was a finalist for a Lambda Literary Award in LGBT Nonfiction for 2018.
 In June of that month, I traveled to New York for the awards ceremony.
 The Lammys always put on a good show, and this one was no exception.
 And the reception in advance of the ceremony was fabulous!
 Although my book did not win, it is, as they say, an honor just to be nominated.
 And I'll show up for the party every time I have a nomination.

 The Saints and Sinners Literary Festival (SAS Fest) is an annual event in New Orleans that brings in LGBT writers from around the country, and frequently from a few foreign countries as well.
-On March 25, 2018, I will be reading from Out for Queer Blood at SAS Fest, and a little later that day, I will be a member of a panel titled Creative Nonfiction: Making it Remarkable.
+On March 25, 2018, I read from Out for Queer Blood at SAS Fest, and a little later that day, I was a member of a panel titled Creative Nonfiction: Making it Remarkable.
 SAS Fest, by the way, runs in tandem with The Tennessee Williams Festival, with participants being allowed to move from events in one to events in the other.

 A review of Out for Queer Blood appeared in Lambda Literary on March 14, 2018.
 As far as I'm concerned, the money quote is in the final paragraph: "Author Clayton Delery can be confident that he has done his community proud by recording one of those moments in history that so many municipalities strive hard to forget, the recollection of which is a painful, healing victory for everyone." -- Tom Cardamone

-the awards are given to the best of LGBTQ+
+Knows as the "Lammys,"the awards are given to the

 Out for Queer Blood is a finalist for a Lammy in